siderolabs/talos/website/content/docs/v0.15/Guides/troubleshooting-control-plane.md

 ...
 ```

-Controllers run reconcile loop, so they might be starting, failing and restarting, that is expected behavior.
+Controllers continuously run a reconcile loop, so at any time, they may be starting, failing, or restarting.
+This is expected behavior.

 Things to look for:

 `v1alpha1.BootstrapStatusController: bootkube initialized status not found`: control plane is not self-hosted, running with static pods.